janosh/svelte-multiselect/src/routes/(demos)/(multiselect)/kit-form-actions/+page.md

 The above code needs to be in a `+page.svelte` file with the following `+page.server.ts` file in the same directory next to it.

+`export const actions` is what your own app wants.
+This site exports `_actions` so its static build skips it; rename it back to run the demo locally.

 ```ts
 import { fail } from '@sveltejs/kit'
 import { colors as allowed_colors } from '$site/options'